Cancer support intro

 Psychological support

-Sometimes, however, when people experience ongoing distress that is hard to manage, additional input from psychological specialists can be useful.
+Sometimes, however, where people experience ongoing distress that is hard to manage, additional input from psychological specialists can be useful.

-Cancer Psychological Services is a team of psychologists and art psychotherapists who offer specialist psychological services for people affected by cancer, at any point during their care at Barts Health.
-We are embedded in the cancer centre and work closely alongside cancer doctors and nurses, to meet the psychological needs of patients at any point, from diagnosis through treatment and onwards.
+Cancer Psychological Services is a team of art psychotherapists , practitioner psychologists , an existential psychotherapist and a liaison psychiatrist who offer a specialist psychological service for people affected by cancer, at any point during their care at Barts Health .
+We are embedded in the cancer centre and work closely alongside cancer doctors and nurses, to meet the psychological needs of patients at any point, from diagnosis through treatment and onwards .

 • with the management of cancer treatment and physical symptoms